wljungbergh/pose-malone/README.md

 # pose-malone
 HackTheCrisis20 Pose Estimator pose-malone.

+This repo contains submodules.
+Be sure to run `git submodule update --init --recursive` after cloning.
+To run the GUI simply go in to the top folder and run `main.py`.
+In order to more clearly see the underlying algorithm, instead run `tuning.py`.
+This comes with rendering in OpenCv.

 The Pose Estimator is made up of the following submodules.
 ### Frame Capture
 OpenCv is used to access the video feed from the webcam
 ### Frame Process